Experience High-Quality, Culturally-Inclusive Learning

 Our Master of Arts in Counseling program is available at several Webster campuses, online in select states, as well as internationally in Geneva, Switzerland.
 Accreditation and availability of degree emphasis vary by campus.

-The MA in Counseling with an emphasis in Community Counseling offered at our Geneval campus is a SGfB-accredited program.
+The MA in Counseling with an Emphasis in Community Counseling offered at Webster Geneva Campus is an SGfB-accredited program.

 Geneva, Switzerland

-The MA in Counseling with an emphasis in Clinical Mental Health Counseling is offered ONLINE for students in the following states:
+The MA in Counseling with an Emphasis in Clinical Mental Health Counseling is accredited by The Council for Accreditation of Counseling and Related Educational Programs (CACREP), and offered online for students in the following states:

 • Arkansas